-(///.
+(III.
 10) LEFT "JUT-SAU" & RIGHT "ERECT-PALM"

-Yip converts his right arm into the right Erect-palm, and quickly thrusts it forward while changing his left arm to the Jutemu to press heavily on the dummy arm, causing the dummy trunk to sink under his pressure
+Yip converts his right arm into the right Erect-palm, and quickly thrusts it forward while changing his left arm to the Jutamu to press heavily on the dummy arm, causing the dummy trunk to sink under his pressure

-IIII 11-19/ THE SECOND SECTION
+IIII 11-19) THE SECOND SECTION

-Techniques, which are the movements, these form the Second Section of the Wooden the movements enacted at the opposite side. ( Nine movements that for out in the original photos of Grandmaster Yip's demonstrations, now they are replaced to three of Mr. Yip Chun.)
+The eleventh to the twentieth movements, these form the Second Section of the Wooden than the Techniques, which are the movements enacted at the opposite side. ( Nine movements to the original photos of Grandmaster Yip's demonstrations, now they are replaced to the of Mr. Yip Chun.)